This post may contain affiliate links. Please see my disclosure policy for details.

 Another exciting project to check out is the Walled Garden that has been created as part of The Feijoa Project.
 This project supports vulnerable adults who have learning disabilities.

 In fact, the project takes its name from a Feijoa tree that grows in the garden to symbolise personal growth.

 Both gardens are well worth checking out while you’re here and it’s a fantastic thing to do if the sun is shining and the plants are in full bloom.

 It’s completely FREE to visit the Cockington Court Gardens.
 Opening times are 10 am – 4.30 pm daily

 7. Take a stroll inside Cockington Country Park

 A walk inside Cockington Country park is popular with families, couples, dog walkers, and solo trekkers for its scenic views and peaceful landscape.

 But, it also attracts a lot of people as it’s part of the UNESCO English Riviera Global Geopark.

-Torbay was largely untouched by glaciation in the pre-historic era and so, over the years, there are uncovered evidence that three types of early humans, woolly mammoths, sabre-toothed tigers and cave bears roamed the area!
+Torbay was largely untouched by glaciation in the pre-historic era and so, over the years, there is uncovered evidence that three types of early humans, woolly mammoths, saber-toothed tigers, and cave bears roamed the area!